Strong interactions in air showers: Cosmic-ray--air interaction

 \subsubsection{Bound states}

-First of all, technicolour theories feature technihadrons.
+Technicolour theories feature technihadrons.
 If they are sufficiently long lived to make it from the accelerating source to our atmosphere they can contribute to the cosmic-ray spectrum.
 The lightest technihadrons are typically the technipions because of their pseudo Nambu-Goldstone nature.
 In theories with techniquarks that transform under real representations of the technicolour gauge group there are also technibaryons among the technipions.
 If the technibaryon number is conserved by the extended technicolour sector the lightest technipion is stable and hence sufficiently long lived to make it from the source to the atmosphere.
+For a technihadronic technipion we would at least expect the mass of the Z boson or above, which brings us in the mass range of a heavy nucleus, e.g., iron or beyond.
 There can be plenty of other technihadrons, and they all have in common that they have valence techniquarks.
 There can also be bound states that do not have a direct analogue in the spectrum of quantum chromodynamics.
 In models where the techniquarks are in the adjoint representation, for example, there can also be bound states of techniquarks with technigluons, which at low energies resemble heavy leptons.